Josh Bayliss

-Josh Bayliss (born 18 September 1997) is a Scotland international rugby union player.
-He plays as a back row forward for Bath Rugby in Premiership Rugby.
+Joshua David Bayliss (born 18 September 1997) is a professional rugby union player who plays as a number eight for Premiership Rugby club Bath.
+Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

 Early life

 Bayliss attended Millfield School in Somerset where he was head boy, and played cricket, hockey and represented the school in triple jump, as well as playing rugby.